samjolley/md.dev/README.md

 ## DOCUMENTATION & SUPPORT

-You can find full documentation for Utility Pro at:
+You can find full documentation for MD Pro at:

 https://store.carriedils.com/support/documentation/